adityajbir/Parallel_Computing_Project_2024/Report.md

   <img src="graphs/bitonicSort/correctness_check_times_matrix_2^18_input_reverseSorted.jpeg" alt="Bitonic Sort - Correctness Check Input Reverse Sorted 2^18" width="49%" />
   <img src="graphs/bitonicSort/correctness_check_times_matrix_2^28_input_reverseSorted.jpeg" alt="Bitonic Sort - Comm Large Total Time Input ReverseSorted" width="49%" />
 </p>

+The plots above show the time it takes for generating a reverse sorted array in a parallel manner, as well as the time it takes for checking that the array is sorted (in a parallel manner too).

+The analysis of data generation and correctness check times for reverse-sorted input arrays highlights generally good scaling performance, especially for larger matrix sizes.
+When generating the reverse-sorted arrays in parallel, the system shows smooth and efficient scaling for larger datasets like 2<sup>28</sup>.
+In these cases, both average and maximum times per processor decrease as more processors are added, reflecting good use of parallelism.
+However, for smaller datasets like 2<sup>18</sup>, there’s a noticeable spike in time at 64 processors, likely due to inefficiencies in how the data is distributed or synchronized at that point.
+Beyond this, the times level out, indicating that the system adjusts and scales more effectively with larger numbers of processors.

+The correctness check, which ensures the array has been sorted properly, also performs well for the most part.
+Larger datasets scale consistently, while smaller datasets show minor inefficiencies, particularly at 64 processors, where there’s a slight increase in both the maximum time and variance.
+These small spikes are probably due to communication overhead or synchronization delays as the system checks the sorted array in parallel.

+Despite these occasional hiccups with smaller datasets, the parallel algorithm generally manages both data generation and correctness checking efficiently.
+The low variance across all processor counts suggests that the workload is well balanced, which is key for maintaining performance in a parallel environment.

 ## **Sample Sort**:
 ### Communication Large (Total Time)